Iraneus/betamedneed/index.md

 # For better outcomes

-Medneed empowers clinicians in local communities with clinical interaction and decision support system to improve quality of care.
+Clinicians in local communities use Medneed to assess newly approved and available medicines and get clinical reports and decision support for improved care delivery.